newrelic/newrelic-pcf-nginx-buildpack/README.md

 ## License

-New Relic Java Instrumentation for RMI is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+New Relic Nginx Integration Buildpack for VMware Tanzu is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

 >[If applicable: [Project Name] also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]